neelriyer/neelriyer.github.io/_posts/2021-01-10-Kmeans-Clustering-Satellite-Imagery.md

 # Conclusion

 I did this work for a [small startup in Sydney](https://flurosat.com/).
-I learned so much for the experienced professionals at this startup.
+I learned so much from the experienced professionals at this startup.
 I couldn't have created this without their help.

 I hope this post helps someone out there.
 It certaintly would've helped me when I started.
 The full code can be found on Github